What is the Chemistry That Makes Detergents Work?

 potassium hydroxide, silicates, phosphates, citric acid, nitric acid, lactic acid, glycolic acid, and hydrochloric acid.

-Solvents are used to help dissolve soils.
-Water is the most common solvent.
+Carriers are used to help dissolve soils.
+Water is the most common carrier.
 Once surfactants reduce the surface tension, water can penetrate the soils breaking them up into smaller pieces and keeping them suspended in the solution, away from the clean surface.

 Some cleaning detergents contain chemical solvents.
 Like water, their function is to break down soils into smaller fragments so the surfactants can do their job.
 However, many of the chemical solvents that have traditionally been used in detergents can be hazardous.
 As a result, many people try to avoid products that contain chemical solvents and prefer to use those that rely on water for this important function.